Balki07/EcoPilot/README.md

 ## Overview

 EcoPilot is a lightweight web application that helps university students make more sustainable decisions in their daily campus life.
 It uses conversational AI (prompt engineering — no model training), pure JavaScript logic, and browser storage to deliver practical sustainability tools.

-**No machine learning.
-No database.
-No authentication.
-No build tools.**

 ---

 ## Features